 In 2014 the adidas Originals Hamburg made a comeback in US with several versions, including the white/blue, black/gum and the gray/navy.
 The first is an all leather sneaker while the others feature suede upper with leather overlays.
 The branding is quite minimal, with the Trefoil on the tongue and heel and “Hamburg” lettering on the side.
 It’s a low, slim silhouette that is in line with adidas classic sneakers from the 80’s that are simple and stylish.
 The upper also features the T shaped reinforced toe, a piece of design that is quite common to adidas classics, being inspired from soccer cleats.

 What I like the most about this latest release is the quality of craftmanship which makes them beautiful and certainly durable.
 The cushioning in the sole unit is quite minimal, the removable EVA insole doing most of the job.
-This is not a surprise for those familiar with classic sneakers but it's a reminder that not only these are no longer fit for sports, they provide limited support if you want to wear them all day.
-As far as the fit goes, they run true to size and they have a decent width, considering how narrow adidas were making the sneakers back in the 80's.
+This is not a surprise for those familiar with classic sneakers but it’s a reminder that not only these are no longer fit for sports, they provide limited support if you want to wear them all day.
+As far as the fit goes, they run true to size and they have a decent width, considering how narrow adidas were making the sneakers back in the 80’s.
+The sole unit setup is in many ways similar to another classic, the the adidas TRX Vintage model, both using an re-engineered EVA midsole that we also find at the ZX 750.